Michael Connelly

-Michael Joseph Connelly (born July 21, 1956) is an American author of detective novels and other crime fiction, notably those featuring LAPD Detective Hieronymus "Harry" Bosch and criminal defense attorney Mickey Haller.
+Michael Joseph Connelly (born July 21, 1956) is an American author of detective novels and other crime fiction, notably those featuring LAPD Detective Hieronymus "Harry" Bosch and criminal defense attorney Mickey Haller, including 10 (as of 2025) with both those characters.

-Connelly is the bestselling author of 38 novels and one work of non-fiction, with over 74 million copies of his books sold worldwide and translated into 40 languages.
+Connelly is the bestselling author of 42 novels and one work of non-fiction (as of May 2026), with over 74 million copies of his books sold worldwide and translated into 40 languages.
 His first novel, The Black Echo, won the Mystery Writers of America Edgar Award for Best First Novel in 1992.
 In 2002, Clint Eastwood directed and starred in the movie adaptation of Connelly's 1997 novel, Blood Work.
 In March 2011, the movie adaptation of Connelly's novel The Lincoln Lawyer starred Matthew McConaughey as Mickey Haller.
-Connelly was the President of the Mystery Writers of America from 2003 to 2004.
+Connelly was the president of the Mystery Writers of America from 2003 to 2004.

 Early life

 Connelly was born in Philadelphia, Pennsylvania, the second eldest child of W. Michael Connelly, a property developer, and Mary Connelly, a homemaker.
 He is of Irish ancestry.
 According to Connelly, his father was a frustrated artist who encouraged his children to want to succeed in life and was a risk taker who alternated between success and failure in his pursuit of a career.
 Connelly's mother was a fan of crime fiction and introduced her son to the world of mystery novels.

-At age 12 Connelly moved with his family from Philadelphia to Fort Lauderdale, Florida, where he attended St Thomas Aquinas High School.
+At age 12 Connelly moved with his family from Philadelphia to Fort Lauderdale, Florida, where he attended St. Thomas Aquinas High School.
 At age 16 Connelly's interest in crime and mystery escalated when, on his way home from his work as a hotel dishwasher, he witnessed a man throw an object into a hedge.
 Connelly decided to investigate and found that the object was a gun wrapped in a lumberjack shirt.
 After putting the gun back he followed the man to a bar and then left to go home to tell his father.
 Later that night Connelly brought the police down to the bar but the man was already gone.
 This event introduced Connelly to the world of police officers and their lives, impressing him with the way they worked.

 Connelly had planned on following his father's early choice of career in building construction and started out at the University of Florida in Gainesville, at the Rinker School of Building Construction, studying construction management.
 After earning grades that were lower than expected, Connelly went to see Robert Altman's film The Long Goodbye (1973).
 The film, based on Raymond Chandler's eponymous 1953 novel, inspired Connelly to want to become a mystery writer.
 Connelly went home and read all of Chandler's works featuring Philip Marlowe and decided to transfer to the University of Florida College of Journalism and Communications, major in journalism and minor in creative writing.